HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

        services.AddHangfire(config => config.UseXXXStorage());
    }

-You can also change the minimal logging level for background processing servers to capture lifetime events like "starting" and "stopping" ones.
-These events are very important to debug cases when background processing isn't working, because all the processing servers are stopped.
+You can also change the minimal logging level for background processing servers to capture lifetime events like "server is starting" and "server is stopping" ones.
+These events are very important to debug cases when background processing isn't working, because all the processing servers are inactive.

 .. code-block:: json
    :emphasize-lines: 5